|This is the Aqua color in case you want to know :)|

 That being said, you can make them the day of or the day before and they are still delicious but don't have that melted goodness.
 People can zap individual bars in the microwave for a few seconds if they want to obtain that melted factor though!

 I wouldn't go much beyond making them a day in advance so they don't get stale or soggy.
-And as of yet, I haven't frozen them, so I don't know, sorry!
+Several readers have frozen them before baking and said it worked great!

 I hope that helps clear up any questions about the recipe!
 Please feel free to still email me or leave comments below!

 1 large egg

 3/4 cup graham cracker crumbs (approximately 5 full graham crackers)

 2 or 3 super-sized (5 oz.) chocolate bars (e.g. Hershey’s)

 1 1/2 cups marshmallow creme/fluff (or mini marshmallows if you must!)